DynamoDS/DynamoPrimer/10_Packages/10-1_Introduction.md

 4. The pkg file is a basic text file defining the package settings.
 We can ignore this for now.

 ![](images/10-1/rd2.png)
-> Opening the *"extra"* folder, we see a bunch of example files that were downloaded with the install!
+> Opening the *"extra"* folder, we see a bunch of example files that were downloaded with the install.
 Not all packages have example files, but this is where you can find them if they are a part of a package.
 Let's open up *"SphereUnfold"*.

 ![](images/10-1/sphereUnfold.png)
 > After opening the file and hitting *"Run"* on the solver, we have an unfolded sphere!
 Example files like these are helpful for learning how to work with a new Dynamo package.